 Best practice recommendation.
-It is best practice for a party disputing the size of a margin call to pay immediately the undisputed portion of the call while trying to resolve the dispute.
-It is also best practice for both parties to be ready to promptly provide a copy of their calculations, which should reflect the methodology set out in the GMRA, where this is the legal agreement, and to detail the assumptions underlying the calculations as well as other parameters and inputs.
+It is best practice for parties to have in place clearly documented contingency procedures to try to efficiently resolve disagreements over margin calls and for a party disputing the size of a margin call to pay immediately the undisputed portion of the call while trying to resolve the dispute.
+It is also best practice for both parties to be ready to promptly provide the other with a copy of their portfolio of repos and their margin calculations, which should reflect the methodology set out in the GMRA, where this is the legal agreement, and to detail plus the assumptions underlying the calculations as well as other parameters and inputs.